Opening up; stress,…

 Views expressed in our blogs are those of the authors and do not necessarily reflect those of the Law Society.

-The Law Society have launched a menopause resource, in partnership with Peppy Health, including recommendations to organisations within the legal sector to create more inclusive environments.
+The Law Society launched a menopause resource, in partnership with Peppy Health, including recommendations to organisations within the legal sector to create more inclusive environments.
 The resource also includes a comprehensive overview of the menopause and suggestions to individuals to manage symptoms.

 The tribunal upheld Ms Merchant’s claim for unfair dismissal and direct sex discrimination.
 The manager had failed to investigate the possible impact of the menopause, the reason being, according to his evidence, that his wife and his HR adviser had both been through the menopause and so he could make a judgment on the effect on Ms Merchant’s performance and the impact on her ability to concentrate.